avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-ota-updates.rst

 Update process
 ===============

-Assignment of the firmware/software to the device or device profile triggers the update process.
+Assignment of the firmware to the device or device profile triggers the update process.
 ThingsBoard tracks the progress of the update and persists it to the device attributes.

 Update progress may have one of the following states.
 The state of the update is stored as an attribute of the device and is used to visualize the update process on the :ref:`dashboard <OTA updates Dashboard>`.

 QUEUED state
 ------------

-The very first state of the firmware/software update.
-Means that the notification about new firmware/software is queued but not yet pushed to the device.
+The very first state of the firmware update.
+Means that the notification about new firmware is queued but not yet pushed to the device.
 ThingsBoard queues the update notifications to avoid peak loads.
 The queue is processed with the constant pace.
 By default, it is configured to notify up to 100 device per minute.
 See :ref:`configuration properties <ota update queue processing pace>` for more details.

 INITIATED state
 ----------------

-Means that the notification about firmware/software is fetched from queue and pushed to device.
+Means that the notification about firmware is fetched from queue and pushed to device.
 Under the hood, ThingsBoard converts notification to the update of the following :ref:`shared attributes <Working with IoT device attributes>`:

-* fw(sf)_title - name of the firmware (software).
+* fw_title - name of the firmware.
-* fw(sf)_version - version of the firmware (software).
+* fw_version - version of the firmware.
-* fw(sf)_size - size of the firmware (software) file in bytes.
+* fw_size - size of the firmware file in bytes.
-* fw(sf)_checksum - attribute that is used to verify integrity of the received file.
+* fw_checksum - attribute that is used to verify integrity of the received file.
-* fw(sf)_checksum_algorithm - the algorithm used to calculate file checksum.
+* fw_checksum_algorithm - the algorithm used to calculate file checksum.

 .. image:: /_static/thingsboard/thingsboard-ota-updates/fw-attributes-ce.png